Nick H.

 I set this up on a windy day just to see how it works, and it was *great*!
 When actually using it, I took it on a multi-day road trip where I packed and unpacked it for four consecutive nights, then another for two nights.
 There was not a single rip, tear, or snag in this thing after any of this.
 My boyfriend, who got a different 2 person tent off amazon, had at least twelve holes in his after the end of this journey. (yellow tent).
 He returned his.

 There are three little pockets - one of them is in the roof and can hold a light.
 The other two are at the head and foot of the tent and are shallow (about 5 in) and span the width of the tent.
 Size-wise, the tent is really snug for two people.
 For anyone over 5' 10" it might be uncomfortable.
 For one person, it's nice and comfy for a big sleeping bag, a sleeping pad, and a carry-on suitcase.
 The tent is very light and easy to put up.
-I didn't have any trouble except for the crossbeams. (the poles in this tent resemble this : >-+-<.
-The + part spins around and it can be a little hard to do them as just one person, but it's manageable if you line it up and then set up the poles.
-The fastening mechanisms that click the pole to the tent body are well made and won't unclip in wind or rain etc. Mine was fast to set up and easy to stake - stakes are optional imo, only if it's hot or if there's a lot of wind/rain.
+I didn't have any trouble except for the crossbeams. (the poles in this tent resemble this : >-+-

 waterproof.... yup, lightweight....yup, Durable.... yup honestly as much as i hike and use this tent, the tent has held up to everything i throw at it.... just a great tent... thats all i can say